 Revenue recognition.
 Net revenues consist primarily of tuition and fees derived from courses taught by us online, at our over 260 acre campus in Phoenix, Arizona, and at facilities we lease or those of employers, as well as from related educational resources such as access to online materials.
 Tuition revenue and most fees and related educational resources are recognized pro-rata over the applicable period of instruction, net of scholarships awarded by us.
 Generally, we will refund all or a portion of tuition already paid pursuant to our refund policy, dependent upon length of course and modality and subject to certain state specific refund requirements.
 If a student withdraws at a time when only a portion, or none of the tuition is refundable, then in accordance with its revenue recognition policy, the University continues to recognize the tuition that was not refunded pro-rata over the applicable period of instruction.
 However, for students that have taken out financial aid to pay their tuition and for which a return to Title IV is required as a result of his or her withdrawal, the University recognizes revenue after a student withdraws only at the time of cash collection.
 Sales tax collected from students is excluded from net revenues.
 We also charge online students an upfront learning management fee, which is deferred and recognized over the average expected term of a student.
 Costs that are direct and incremental to new online students are also deferred and recognized ratably over the average expected term of a student.
 Deferred revenue and student deposits in any period represent the excess of tuition, fees and other student payments received as compared to amounts recognized as revenue on the statement of operations and are reflected as current liabilities in the accompanying balance sheet.
 Our educational programs have starting and ending dates that differ from our quarters.
 Therefore, at the end of each fiscal quarter, a portion of revenue from these programs is not yet earned.
-Other revenues may be recognized as sales occur or services are performed.
+Other revenues may be

 Allowance for doubtful accounts.
 We record an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of our students to make required payments, which includes the recovery of financial aid funds advanced to a student for amounts in excess of the student's cost of tuition and related fees that we may have to return under Title IV after a student drops.
 We determine the adequacy of our allowance for doubtful accounts based on an analysis of our historical bad debt experience, current economic trends, and the aging of the accounts receivable and student status.
 We apply a reserve to our receivables based upon an estimate of the risk presented by the age of the receivables and student status.
 We write off accounts receivable balances of active students at the earlier of the time the balance is deemed uncollectible, or one year after the revenue is generated.
-We reserve for receivables due from inactive students on a more accelerated basis than those due from active students and write off inactive student accounts at 150 days, as amounts due from inactive students are much more difficult to collect than amounts due from active students.
+We reserve for receivables due from inactive students are much more difficult to collect than amounts due from active students.
 We monitor our collections and write-off experience to assess whether adjustments to the estimated reserve are necessary.